 Mesharu is one of the Anunnaki, an immortal being ultimately descended from the primordial entities Abzu and Tiamat.
-Her divine origins give Mesharu considerable super human capabilities, which might seem downright fantastic to mere mortals who lay their eyes upon her.
+Her divine origins give Mesharu considerable super-human capabilities, which might seem downright fantastic to mere mortals who lay their eyes upon her.

 Aura / Plasma (a): while Shamash is most assuredly the sun god, Mesharu is often considered a solar deity as well, albeit a lesser one - one who can stand in for Shamash when his duties require him elsewhere.
 Mesharu's intensity 14 plasma aura provides her like (or +3) protection, plus:

-* Flight (a): the left hand of Shamash, Mesharu occasionally stands in for her father, crossing the sky in a chariot fueled by her own might.
+* Flight (a): the right hand of Shamash, Mesharu occasionally stands in for her father, crossing the sky in a chariot fueled by her own might.
 She can soar around the world at intensity 11, or 1,037.54 miles per hour, a representation of the sun's daily movement around the earth.

 * Plasma Generation (a): though she's not actually the sun, Mesharu can nonetheless emit vast amounts of plasma energy, symbolic of providing light and heat to the earth.
 She can discharge intensity 12 amounts of plasma, inflicting AP SD energy damage with each blast.